 Details that you can’t change are financial details, such as savings account balances.
 If you expect extreme financial hardship like bankruptcy or permanent income loss and that information isn’t detailed on your FAFSA, you can send a financial aid appeal letter to a representative from your college’s financial aid office.

 - Apply for other scholarships: College grants and federal loans aren’t the only types of financial aid available.
 Look for scholarships from third-party companies and organizations.
-Sites like Scholly and Fastweb compile scholarships, but you should also do your own research.
+There are several scholarship search engines you can use to find opportunities.

-- Consider student loans: While the FAFSA is the first step in applying for federal student loans, you may also want to look into private student loans.
+- Consider private student loans: While the FAFSA is required to qualify for federal student loans, you can apply for private student loans without it.
 Before doing so, calculate how much money you would need to borrow and what your monthly payment would look like when you start repayment.
 You may also need a parent to co-sign your loans.